andrew/ultimate-awesome/README.md

 - [awesome-courses](https://github.com/eric-erki/awesome-courses) -  List of awesome university courses for learning Computer Science!.
 - [awesome-selfhosted](https://github.com/eric-erki/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of hosting and managing applications instead of renting from Software-as-a-Service providers.
 - [awesome-ontologies-social-sciences](https://github.com/FAIR-Expertise-Hub/awesome-ontologies-social-sciences) - A curated list of ontologies, controlled vocabularies and semantic artifacts for the social sciences.
+- [awesome-computational-intelligence-in-sports](https://github.com/firefly-cpp/awesome-computational-intelligence-in-sports) - A collection of literature on the use of computational intelligence methods in sports.
 - [awesome-fluents](https://github.com/fluents/awesome-fluents) - A collection of awesome fluent interfaces / chainable apis.
 - [awesome-freelancer-taiwan](https://github.com/freelancer-tw/awesome-freelancer-taiwan) - Freelancer resource in Taiwan. 自在工作者在台灣的資源。.
 - [awesome-getindata-recommended-sources](https://github.com/getindata/awesome-getindata-recommended-sources) - A curated list of links to sources of latest updates in data/ml/ai.